EndPointCorp/end-point-blog/2015/11/04/end-pointers-favorite-liquid-galaxy.html.md

 <div class="separator" style="clear: both; text-align: center;"><a href="/blog/2015/11/04/end-pointers-favorite-liquid-galaxy/image-2-big.jpeg" imageanchor="1" style="clear: right; float: right; margin-bottom: 1em; margin-left: 1em;"><img border="0" src="/blog/2015/11/04/end-pointers-favorite-liquid-galaxy/image-2.jpeg"/></a></div>

 The complex presentations that mix video, GIS data, and unique flight paths are really something to see.
 We created a sort of ‘treasure hunt’ at SXSW last year for the XPrize, where viewers entered a code on the touchscreen based on other exhibits that they had viewed.
-If they got the code right, the Liquid Galaxy shot them into space, but if they entered the wrong code—just a splash into the ocean!
+If they got the code right, the Liquid Galaxy shot them into space, but if they entered the wrong code—​just a splash into the ocean!